Ransomware hits AXA units in Asia, hurts Ireland healthcare - WTMJ

 The criminals claimed to have stolen 3 terabytes of data including medical records and communications with doctors and hospitals.

-In Ireland, meanwhile, the national healthcare system struggled to restore IT systems that were all but paralyzed by a cyberattack last week by a different Russian-speaking ransomware group.
-That group is demanding $20 million, according the ransom negotiation page on its darknet site, which The Associated Press viewed.
+In Ireland, meanwhile, the national healthcare system struggled to restore IT systems that were all but paralyzed in a cyberattack last week by a different Russian-speaking ransomware group.
+That group is demanding $20 million, according to the ransom negotiation page on its darknet site, which The Associated Press viewed.

 The gang threatened Monday to “start publishing and selling your private information very soon.”